ISO 27001 - Annex A.6: Organisation of Information Security

 What is the objective of Annex A.6.1 of ISO 27001:2013?

 Annex A.6.1 is about internal organisation.
 The objective in this Annex A area is to establish a management framework to initiate and control the implementation and operation of information security within the organisation.
 It’s an important part of the information security management system (ISMS) especially if you’d like to achieve ISO 27001 certification.
 Lets understand those requirements and what they mean in a bit more depth now.

 A.6.1.1 Information Security Roles & Responsibilities

 All information security responsibilities need to be defined and allocated.
 Information security responsibilities can be general (e.g. protecting information) and/or specific (e.g. the responsibility for granting a particular permission).
 Consideration should be given to the ownership of information assets or groups of assets when identifying responsibilities.
 Some examples of the business roles which are likely to have some information security relevance include; Departmental heads; Business process owners; Facilities manager; HR manager; and Internal Auditor.
 The auditor will be looking to gain assurance that the organisation has made clear who is responsible for what in an adequate and proportionate manner according to the size and nature of the organisation.
-For smaller organisations it is generally unrealistic to have full time roles associated to these roles and responsibilities.
+For smaller organisations, it is generally unrealistic to have full-time roles associated with these roles and responsibilities.
 As such, clarifying specific information security responsibilities within existing job roles is important e.g. the Operations Director or CEO might also be the equivalent of the CISO, the Chief Information Security Officer, with overarching responsibility for all of the ISMS.
 The CTO might own all the technology related information assets etc.